 \textbf{d.
 Stochastic Performance.} The stochastic \MODELG~samples features from each latent distribution, therefore outputting multiple random predictions.
 Random sampling time $k$ matters how the stochastic \MODELG~performs.
 We present quantitative comparisons of \MODELG~($K_c = 20$) with several $k$ settings in \TABLE{tab_a_k}.
 Besides, to verify the synergy of sampling times $k$ and the number of behavior categories $K_c$ on the stochastic performance of the proposed model, we show the changing of ADE with different $K_c$ and $k$ configures on SDD in \FIG{fig_ade_k}.
 We also compare our results with \PECNET~under the same number of output trajectories $N = kK_c$ in \FIG{fig_ade_k}.
 It shows that \MODEL~may quickly achieve better performance with a lower $N$.
 Compared with the goal-driven \PECNET, \MODELG~improves its ADE for over 41.4\% when generating $N = kK_c = 1000$ trajectories.
 It illustrates \MODELG's advantages when generating a large number of predictions.
 It should be noted that when generating 1000 outputs, \PECNET~may sample trajectories 1000 times.
 Meanwhile, the proposed \MODELG~only takes 50 times of random sampling (when $K_c = 20$), significantly improving the time efficiency, especially when generating a larger number of stochastic predictions.

 In addition, it also proves the co-influence of $K_c$ and $k$ when generating the same number of trajectories.
 For example, results in \FIG{fig_ade_k} demonstrate that \MODELG~($K_c = 5, k = 4$) performs worse than \MODELG~($K_c = 10, k = 2$) and \MODELG~($K_c = 20, k = 1$), even they generate the same number ($N = kK_c = 20$) of trajectories.
 Besides, \MODELD~($K_c = 100$) and \MODELG~($K_c = 20, k = 5$) also show the similar results in \TABLE{tab_a_k} with about 10\% performance difference.
-Both \TABLE{tab_a_k} and \FIG{fig_ade_k} indicate that \MODEL~may achieve best performance when setting $K_c = 30$ on SDD, no matter how many stochastic predictions are generated.
-Note that we still choose $K_c = 20$ and $k = 1$ as the basic configuration compared to other methods in line with the \emph{best-of-20} validation, which means that the potential of the proposed model could not be fully exploited under this validation.
-Therefore, the adaptive classification and the multi-style prediction strategy significantly contribute to improving the performance.
-Moreover, random sampling in multiple latent distributions can help generate more trajectories easily and quickly to suit more application scenarios.
+Both \TABLE{tab_a_k} and \FIG{fig_ade_k} indicate that \MODEL~may achieve the best performance when setting $K_c = 30$ on SDD, no matter how many stochastic predictions are generated.
+Note that we choose $K_c = 20$ and $k = 1$ as the basic configuration compared to other methods in line with the \emph{best-of-20} validation, which means that the potential of the proposed model could not be fully exploited.
+Therefore, the adaptive classification and the multi-style prediction could significantly improve performance.
+Moreover, random sampling in multiple latent distributions could help generate more trajectories easily and quickly to suit more application scenarios.